broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Nucleus_Multi_Sample_Pipeline/README.md

 ## Consortia Support
 This pipeline is supported and used by the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN).

+Each consortia may use slightly different reference files for data analysis or have different post-processing steps.
+Learn more by reading the [Consortia Processing](./consortia-processing.md) overview.

 If your organization also uses this pipeline, we would love to list you!
 Please reach out to us by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org).

 ## Feedback